English → Bisaya · Grammar Guide

 How to Translate English to Bisaya

-To translate an English word to Bisaya, open the TalkBisaya translator and type your English word in the search box.
-The translator covers 445+ verified entries organized by category — from greetings and food to emotions and travel phrases.
+To translate an English word or phrase to Bisaya, open the TalkBisaya translator and type your English word in the search box.
+The translator covers 445+ verified entries with pronunciation guides, grammar notes, and example sentences in context.

 Frequently Asked Questions

-What's the difference between Bisaya and Cebuano?
+What's the difference between 'dili' and 'wala' in Bisaya?

-How do you say 'hello' in Bisaya?
+How do you say 'I am hungry' in Bisaya?